ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - [insert_quorum_timeout](#settings-insert_quorum_timeout)

 ## max_network_bytes {#settings-max_network_bytes}
-Limits the data volume (in bytes) that should be received or transmitted over the network, when executing a query.
+Limits the data volume (in bytes) that should be received or transmitted over the network when executing a query.
 This setting applies for every individual query.

 Possible values: